tcrz/taskManager/backend/README.md

 ```

 Passwords are hashed and stored in db.
-On successful registration, this response is returned:
+On successful registration, this user's details are returned:
 ```
 {
   "message": "Registration successful",